 Niagara County Department of Health Cites Facilities for Tobacco Sales to Minors

-Since 1999, the Niagara County Department of Health and the Niagara County Sheriff’s Office have collaborated to conduct tobacco compliance checks throughout Niagara County.
-The goal of the program is to reduce the prevalence of tobacco use among persons less than 18 years of age.
-Every facility selling tobacco to the public receives a compliance check, including all vending machine operations.
-Under the supervision of an adult, compliance checks are conducted by 16 and 17 year olds who attempt to purchase tobacco products without identification and by being truthful about their age.
+The Niagara County Department of Health andthe Niagara County Sheriff’s Office, under contract with the Department, have been conducting tobacco compliance checks throughout Niagara County since July 1, 1999.
+Every facility that sells tobacco to the public will receive a compliance check, including all vending machine operations.
+Under the supervision of an adult, compliance checks are conducted by 16- and 17-year-olds who attempt to purchase tobacco products without identification and while being truthful about their age.

-Between April 1, 2017 and September 1, 2017, ninety-three (93) compliance checks were conducted.
-The following two facilities were cited and fined for violations related to selling tobacco products to minors:
+Between July 1, 2018, and December 31st, 2018, a total of 137compliance checks were conducted.
+The following facilities were cited and fined for violations related to selling tobacco products to minors:

-Penalties have been assessed for these violations.
+Penalties are assessed for violations.
 Additionally, each facility is required to conduct employee training and educational programs, monitored by the Niagara County Department of Health.
-The Niagara County non-compliance rate is 3.5% for the time period between April 1, 2013 and March 31, 2014, compared to the statewide non-compliance rate of 5.0%.
 The Department would like to recognize the Niagara County Sheriff’s Office for their outstanding efforts and assistance with this program.

-All compliance checks are conducted in accordance with the Niagara County Youth Tobacco Enforcement and Prevention Agreement with the New York State Department of Health under the authority of the NYS Public Health Law for tobacco enforcement.
+All compliance checks are conducted in accordance with Niagara County’s Youth Tobacco Enforcement and Prevention Agreement with the New York State Department of Health (NYSDOH) under the authority of the New York State Public Health Law for tobacco enforcement.
 Similar compliance checks are being conducted throughout New York State.